aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/portfolio-management/_index.md

 The teams we have worked with normally group the products into mandatory products and self service products.
-For example, if the team using Service Catalog Tools is a cloud engineering / CCOE team they would provision products like AWS Security Hub enabler into an account - this would be mandatory.
+For example, if the team using Service Catalog Tools is a cloud engineering / CCOE team they would provision products like AWS Security Hub Enabler into an account - this would be mandatory.
 If the same team had some optional products like Encrypted S3 Bucket then this would go into an optional portfolio.
 This results in the following structure:

 - team a